Explore Your Options

 - Helen Hardin Honors College: High achieving students are encouraged to apply for the Honors College at The University of Memphis.

-- Pre-Health: Students interested in pursuing a career in medicine, dentistry, pharmacy, optometry, physician assistant studies or in one of the allied health professions (including cytotechnology, dental hygiene, health informatics and information management, medical technology, occupational therapy, physical therapy) should take advantage of the information found on the Pre-Health website.
+- Pre-Health: Students interested in pursuing a career in medicine, dentistry, pharmacy, optometry, physician assistant studies or in one of the allied health professions (including cytotechnology, dental hygiene, health informatics and information management, medical technology, occupational therapy, physical therapy) should take advantage of the information found on the Pre-Health website and let their advisor know of this interest.

-- Pre-Law: Students interested in going to law school after completing their four-year degree should explore the Pre-Law website.
+- Pre-Law: Students interested in going to law school after completing their four-year degree should explore the Pre-Law website and let their advisor know of this interest.

 - Trio Classic Program: This program provides support services to first-generation, low-income students and/or students with disabilities needing support services during their university years.